numpy/numpy/doc/source/user/absolute_beginners.rst

 **Specifying your data type**

-While the default data type is floating point (float64), you can expecity specify which data type you want using 'dtype'.
+While the default data type is floating point (float64), you can expecity specify which data type you want using **dtype**.

 ::